n1tranquilla/nathantranquilla.me/src/eleventy/reviews/i-see-satan-fall-like-lightning.md

 layout: post.njk
 title: I See Satan Fall Like Lightning - Rene Girard
 date: 2020-05-16
+teaser: I See Satan Fall like lightning is first and foremost a anthropological study of biblical texts and Christian traditions
 tags:
   - book reviews
   - religion